 Pn junctions are formed by joining two different type of semiconductor material i.e. p-type semiconductor on one side and n-type semiconductor on another side.
 In this article, we are going to explain you about p-n juenction formation, phenomena of p-n junction formation and basic equations.
 Have a look at it.

 It is discovered by the American physicist Russell Ohl at Bell laboratories.
-In p-type semiconductor holes are majority carriers and electrons are minority carriers while in n-type semiconductor electrons are majority carriers and holes are minority carriers i.e. one end has excess of electrons and other has excess of holes.
+In p-type semiconductor holes are majority carriers and electrons are minority carriers while in n-type semiconductor electrons are majority carriers and holes are minority carriers i.e. one end has the excess of electrons and other has the excess of holes.

 P-n junction formation:

 As we know the elements around us are classified into three categories i.e. insulator, conductor, semiconductor etc depending upon their electrical conductivity.
-The conductivity of semiconductors lies between the conductor and insulator i.e. conductors have high electrical conductivity and insulators have low electrical conductivity.
+The conductivity of semiconductors lies between the conductor and the insulator i.e. conductors have high electrical conductivity and insulators have low electrical conductivity.
 The most common semiconductors we are using for the formation of PN junction are Germanium and silicon because of its electrical properties.
 Before proceeding further, we recommended reading semiconductor basics and its types for proper understanding.

 Generally, there are several different ways to make a p-n junction.
 For the ease of understanding, we explain it in a simpler way by taking an example.
 We usually make it using a single wafer of Silicon or Germanium.
 For the formation of p-n junction, we firstly convert a silicon wafer to a p-type semiconductor by doping it with a trivalent impurity i.e. aluminium, gallium etc on one side.
 Then we dope this p-type semiconductor with a pentavalent impurity i.e. antimony, phosphorus etc to form an n-type region on the same wafer.
 Thus, through this, we made p-type and n-type semiconductors on the same wafer which results in the formation of the junction.